-A student that is not enrolled in a class for more than 10 weeks will be automatically withdrawn from school if they have not made a previous request for a leave of absence (see Leave of Absence Policy following this section).
+A student that is not enrolled in a class for more than 10 weeks will be automatically withdrawn from school if they have not made a previous request for a leave of absence (see Leave of Absence Policy).

-A student who believes an error has been made in an involuntary withdrawal may appeal to the Registrar.
+A student who believes an error has been made in an involuntary withdrawal may appeal to the registrar.
 The appeal must be made in writing within 48 hours of the notification of the involuntary withdrawal, giving evidence for the believed error.
 The student may and should continue in class attendance as long as an official appeal is pending.
-The Registrar will respond with the decision in a timely manner, either to reverse or uphold the involuntary withdrawal.
-If a student contends that the Registrar's response to the appeal is not correct, that decision may be appealed by the student to the Academic Committee.
-The appeal must be made in writing, addressed to the Vice President for Adult and Professional Studies, and submitted within 24 hours of the Registrar's notification.
+The registrar will respond with the decision in a timely manner, either to reverse or uphold the involuntary withdrawal.
+If a student contends that the registrar's response to the appeal is not correct, that decision may be appealed by the student to the Academic Committee.
+The appeal must be made in writing, addressed to the vice president for adult and professional studies, and submitted within 24 hours of the registrar's notification.
 The decision of the Academic Committee will be final.